-Santa Clara County has 18 unique PSAPs and nine unique fire and EMS dispatch centers with six different CAD products.
+Santa Clara County has 178 unique PSAPs and nine unique fire and EMS dispatch centers with six different CAD products.
 Santa Clara Police agencies operate another six police dispatch centers with unique CAD products.
-This was a focus issue in 2010 LAFCO report and 2011 report on interoperability from Silicon Valley Regional Interoperability Authority for the 1.9 million residents living in the county.
+This was a focus issue in 2010 LAFCO Countywide Fire Service report and a 2011 report on interoperability from Silicon Valley Regional Interoperability Authority for the 1.9 million residents living in the county.